mondrasovic/competitive_programming/README.md

-# competitive_programming
+# Competitive Programming Solutions

-A collection of solutions to competitive programming problems hosted at various sites.
+A collection of personal solutions to competitive programming problems hosted at various sites.